1 – It’s Not Worth Getting Into High-Interest Debt

 - Pay your balance in full using auto-pay.
 Never miss a payment.
 Not one.

 - Start with lower-fee cards.
 The first card you apply for, plan on keeping it open.
 In other words, don’t apply for a card at first, you’ll cancel before an annual fee hits.

-- Keep a close-eye on your accounts.
+- Keep a close eye on your accounts.
 With more accounts, you need an easy system of monitoring all your transactions.
 I use the free budgeting app Personal Capital to track all my accounts.
 (Click here to sign up for Personal Capital and get a free $20 Amazon gift card)

 # 4 – Chase Ultimate Rewards Are A Great Place To Start

-There’s two reasons why building up Chase Ultimate Reward points makes sense for beginners:
+There are two reasons why building up Chase Ultimate Reward points makes sense for beginners: